jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostChannelsApi.md

 );

-final mattermostSearchAllChannelsRequest = MattermostSearchAllChannelsRequest(); // MattermostSearchAllChannelsRequest | The search terms and logic to use in the search. final systemConsole = true; // bool | Is the request from system_console.
+final MattermostSearchAllChannelsRequest mattermostSearchAllChannelsRequest = MattermostSearchAllChannelsRequest(); // MattermostSearchAllChannelsRequest | The search terms and logic to use in the search. final bool systemConsole = true; // bool | Is the request from system_console.
 If this is set to true, it filters channels by the logged in user.

 try {
   final result = await client.channels.searchAllChannels(mattermostSearchAllChannelsRequest, systemConsole);